Jon Wietholter, Pharm.D., BCPS

 Link to Full CV - PDF

 Dr. Jon Wietholter is a 2007 graduate of the University of Pittsburgh School of Pharmacy.
-After graduation, Jon completed a PGY-1 residency at Pitt County Memorial Hospital which is affiliated with East Carolina University in Greenville, NC.
-He is currently a Clinical Assistant Professor at West Virginia University and Internal Medicine Clinical Pharmacist at Ruby Memorial Hospital in Morgantown, WV where he collaborates with the West Virginia University Internal Medicine department.
+After graduation, Jon completed a PGY-1 residency at Pitt County Memorial Hospital (now Vidant Health) which is affiliated with East Carolina University in Greenville, NC.
+He is currently a Clinical Assistant Professor at West Virginia University and an Internal Medicine Clinical Pharmacist at Ruby Memorial Hospital in Morgantown, WV where he collaborates with the West Virginia University Internal Medicine department.

 Doctor of Pharmacy, University of Pittsburgh, 2007